HamidMosalla/FreelancerBlog/README.md

 - JavaScript Module Pattern
 - Unit Test

-As you can see a lot of this server side technologies are in beta (except the Asp.Net Core itself), but I continue to update them as newer versions become available
+As you can see a lot of this server side technologies are in beta (except the Asp.Net Core itself), but I continue to update them as newer versions become available.

 # What you need to run it?
 - Visual Studio 2015 Update 3